 The Committee co-chairs kept Harvard leadership apprised of progress and developments.
 One midcourse meeting and a final meeting were held with the Deans of FAS, GSAS, HMS and HSPH.
 The co-chairs also presented the executive summary to President Summers and to incoming Interim President Bok.
-The Harvard Corporation met with the co-chairs at the start of the Committee deliberations, and is scheduled to consider these initial recommendations in their July 2006 meeting.
+The Harvard Corporation met with the co-chairs at the start of the Committee deliberations, and was presented with the initial recommendations in their July 2006 meeting.